 He said officials did not know whether she was being treated for any mental health issues and could not speculate whether drugs or alcohol might have been a factor.
 Lyons described the soldier as upset and enraged during the incident but said he couldn't say whether that was consistent with her personality.

 Fort Lee reopened and normal operations resumed within an hour of the shooting, Lyons said, with trucks and cars entering and exiting the base.
 The main gate _ closest to the scene _ continued to control traffic, but other gates were operating as normal.

-Fort Lee is 25 miles south of Richmond and 130 miles from Washington.
-It is the Army's third-largest training site, according to Fort Lee's website.
-Its daily population is about 34,000, with members from all branches, their families, civilians and contractors.
-The Army website also cites enormous growth and renovations at Fort Lee over the past decade as a result of realignment and closures of bases across the U.S.
+The daily population at Fort Lee _ 25 miles south of Richmond and 130 miles from Washington _ is about 34,000, with members from all branches, their families, civilians and contractors.
+Fort Lee's website says the installation has seen enormous growth and renovations over the past decade as a result of realignment and closures of bases across the U.S.

 Army officials initially labeled Monday's incident an ``active shooter'' situation.
 The Department of Homeland Security uses the term to describe someone actively trying to kill people, usually in populated areas, with no pattern of choosing victims.